Skip To Content

 • Speak with your IT team regularly regarding your patching and updating protocols.

-• Ensure that routine backups are run and that the backup system is functioning properly.
+• Ensure that routine data backups are run and that the backup system works properly.

 • Confirm with your IT team that the Microsoft Windows file-sharing protocol, known as Server Message Block 1, is patched or upgraded to versions 2 or 3 on your system.